keithbuckholz/asdf-preview/DEVELOPMENT.md

 **Other ideas that fit the same contract:** cube max-projection or moment-1 maps as new `image` variants; multi-array mosaic thumbnails in the tree; a `stretch: "linear"|"zscale"|"hist-equalized"` param once we collect user preferences.

-## 9. Custom-built vs JDaviz / Firefly (why this exists)

-Both existing astronomy viewers were evaluated and rejected as backends for *this* use case:

-- **JDaviz** is excellent for in-notebook interactive analysis, but it drags in the full Jupyter-widget stack (ipyvue/voila-style dependencies) with multi-second startup *per file view* and a browser-side rendering model.
-We wanted an in-editor panel that opens in well under a second, with zero notebook machinery.
-- **Firefly/IPAC** is a mature Java server with strong astronomy UX, but it needs a separate long-running server process, has no native ASDF reader (you'd still need the Python parsing layer — i.e. this backend anyway), and adds a protocol+deployment surface far larger than one supervised child process.

-What remains from that analysis: the *requirements* (real ASDF parsing via `asdf`, zscale-stretched quick-look, in-editor rendering) are implemented here directly, with the heavy lifting delegated to the libraries already trusted by the Roman/JWST pipeline (`asdf`, `numpy`, optionally `astropy` + `roman_datamodels`).

-## 10. Known sharp edges (honest list)
+## 9. Known sharp edges

 - asdf ≥4 exposes **lazy tag objects** (`NDArrayType`) in `.tree`, not raw ndarrays — `inspection.materialize_array()` is the single place that normalizes this; any new code touching arrays should go through it.
 - astropy renamed `ZScaleInterval.bounds` → `get_limits` in v8; both are probed at runtime.
-- First open of a *genuinely* huge (multi-GB) file can exceed the default 60 s timeout on slow disks — raise `asdfPreview.requestTimeoutSeconds`; the backend isn't killed by the timeout, so the response will arrive and be dropped cleanly if it does.
+- First open of a large (multi-GB) file can exceed the default 60 s timeout on slow disks — raise `asdfPreview.requestTimeoutSeconds`; the backend isn't killed by the timeout, so the response will arrive and be dropped cleanly if it does.
 - The webview tree renders all nodes into the DOM (backend caps it at 20 k nodes); a very